gnosischain/documentation/updates/Gnosis Chain Core Devs Call Notes Feb, 1, 2023.md

-# Gnosis Core Devs Call Notes Feb, 1, 2023
+# Gnosis Chain Core Devs Call Notes - Feb, 1, 2023

 ![](https://i.imgur.com/VY5RkbN.png)

 Hello everyone from the weekly Gnosis Core Devs Call.
 This meeting is repeated on Wednesday every week.
-Watch on Gnosis Chain YouTube channel ‍ Participants: Erigon, Gateway, Nethermind, Gnosis DevOps, Gnosis Core Devs, Gnosis Comms team and the contributors.
+Watch on [Gnosis Chain YouTube channel ‍](https://youtu.be/NxPWQLd8H7g)

+Participants: Erigon, Gateway, Nethermind, Geth, Gnosis Core Devs, Gnosis DevRels, Gnosis Comms team and the contributors.

+**TL;DR**

+During this week's meeting, the topic of the Withdrawal Contract was thoroughly discussed.
+The latest updates regarding xDai fees, which were brought to the table last week, were also discussed.
+Additionally, updates from the Core Dev Team (Erigon, Gateway, Nethermind, Geth, Prysm) were included in the agenda.

 ## Topics:​
 * Withdrawals Contract
 * xDai “fees”
 * Core Dev Team updates
-  * Erigon
-  * Nethermind
-  * Gateway
-  * Geth
-  * Prysm
 * InterOp update
 * Base Fee

 Let's take a look at the core devs call updates.

-**Feb 1, 2023**
+## Call Notes

 * Chain Infra
   * Updating of configs repos
     * Chiado Config vars https://github.com/gnosischain/configs/pull/7
-    * [ ] Nethermind will help to update
+    * Nethermind will help to update
  * Ale: from Discord
    * Source of “block rewards” GNO
      * Withdrawals contract (with Ihor)
      * Option 1: Large reserve that pays out GNO rewards (bridged from ETH)
      * Option 2: Hardfork to “mint” GNO on-chain native to Gnosis Chain
-     * ...
-Can you help me understanding something about GC?
-So validators are paid with the priority fees of each block they create in XDAI to an address they specify.
-The rewards for all other activities (attestations etc.) are paid in mGNO to the deposit address.
-The base fee of each tx is burned.
-Where do the additional mGNO come from?
-From the treasury?
-Also, I don't get what happened to the DAI burned blocked on the Ethereum side (dai locked amount != xdai in the network?)

 * Withdrawals Contract
   * Current status